AtheosGame/AtheosGame.github.io/Game/Shadow/Shadow.md

 There are many skins, all belonging to the humanoid version of the bosses of the game, which you as a Shadow can possess after killing them.
 Each focuses on one of the three aspects of the game: Damage dealing, Tanking or Support abilities.
 Choose wisely a skin that synergies with your Organs and items.

 **Inventory:**

-As a player, you have a limitless inventory in which you can store Shadows, Organs, Skins and items.
-But you have a limited number of slots in which to equip items (see ‘slots’).
+As a player, you have a **limitless inventory** in which you can store Shadows, Organs, Skins and Items.

 Only equipped items will affect gameplay.